 Being assured there is stringent container testing will be particularly important.
-This includes an understanding of the testing already conducted to date as well as using the Canadian used fuel transportation package in a series of new and contemporary testing.
-We heard the program also needs to explicitly consider transportation logistics during standard and extreme weather events (e.g. snow storms, forest fires, tornadoes) and factor these in to assessment and planning.
+This includes an understanding of the testing already conducted to date, as well as using the Canadian used fuel transportation package in a series of new and contemporary testing.
+This needs to explicitly address transportation logistics during standard and extreme weather events (e.g., snowstorms, forest fires, tornadoes) and factor these into assessment and planning.